cap-java/cds-ai/cds-feature-ai-core/docs/architecture.md

 ## Purpose

+CAP Java applications need to have to access to AI Core (`com.sap.ai.sdk:ai-core`) to manage resource groups and deployments, and to access an inference client.
+At the time of writing, AI Core offers no CAP integration — only raw REST API clients.

-Bridges CAP Java to SAP AI Core's management and inference REST APIs, providing resource group management, deployment lifecycle, and inference client resolution as a CAP service.
-At the time of writing, `com.sap.ai.sdk:ai-core` offered no CAP integration — only raw REST API clients — so this plugin fills that gap.
+This plugin (`‎cds-feature-ai-core`) fills this gap.
+It bridges CAP Java to SAP AI Core's management and inference REST APIs.
+It provides resource group management, deployment lifecycle, and inference client resolution as a CAP service.

 → [README](../README.md)